-Having considered that the report requires further action, the Head of School or nominee must within three (3) business days request a meeting with the student (who may be accompanied by a support person) to further enquire about the grounds and circumstances of the report.
-The Head of School or nominee must provide the student with an opportunity to respond to the concerns and take that response into account before taking any further action.
-If the Head of School receives no response from the student within five (5) business days of the request being sent, the issue should be referred directly to the EIG.
+Having considered that the report requires further action, the Head of School or other Authorised Officer, or their delegate, must within three (3) business days request a meeting with the student (who may be accompanied by a support person) to further enquire about the grounds and circumstances of the report.
+The Head of School or other Authorised Officer, or their delegate, must provide the student with an opportunity to respond to the concerns and take that response into account before taking any further action.
+If they receive no response from the student within five (5) business days of the request being sent, the issue should be reported to the EIG.

-d) Head of School or nominee considers all information
+d) Head of School or other Authorised Officer, or their delegate, considers all information

-The Head of School or nominee must consider all the information provided, and the student's response, before formal referral to the EIG.
+The Head of School or other Authorised Officer, or their delegate, must consider all the information provided, and the student's response, before formal referral to the EIG.
 This consideration should take into account the following options:

 - i.
 No further action is required and the report does not need to be pursued or formally referred to the EIG.
 Both the student and the person making the report must be advised that no further action will be taken. - ii.
-A referral to student support services (for example, the Disability Service or the Student Counselling Service). - iii.
+A referral to student support services (for example, Disability Support or Student Counselling Support). - iii.
 The student intends to take a break from study by independently deferring or amending their enrolment.
-The student should be referred to Student Care, the International Student Centre or the Graduate Centre, as appropriate, for advice on matters such as retrospective withdrawal, and in the case of research students, Leave of Absence provisions.
+The student should be referred to Student Care, International Student Support, or the Adelaide Graduate Centre, as appropriate, for advice on matters such as retrospective withdrawal, and in the case of research students, Leave of Absence provisions.
 The student should also be advised if a period of leave might have an impact on the progress required to meet a professional qualification. - iv.
-The assessment highlights serious behavioural, welfare or underlying health concerns which may: - a) Pose a risk to the student or other students or staff members, or - b) Result in repeated behaviour that adversely impacts on other students v.
+The assessment highlights serious behavioural, welfare or underlying health concerns which may: - a) Pose a risk to the student or other students or staff members, or - b) Result in repeated behaviour that adversely impacts on other students or staff The matter is then formally referred to the EIG for assessment and management (section 2) - v.
 Serious conduct issues have been highlighted which may constitute misconduct under the Student Misconduct Rules.
-Referral to procedures under these rules should be considered.
+Referral to procedures under these rules should be considered. - vi.
+An academic progress issue has been highlighted.
+Referral to the Unsatisfactory Academic Progress by Coursework Student Policy or, for research students, to the unsatisfactory academic progress procedures outlined in the Research Student Handbook.